Sortino Ratio

 How to calculate Sortino ratio in mutual funds?

-Step II: Set the Minimum Acceptable Return (MAR)
+Step 2: Decide your Minimum Acceptable Return (MAR)

-• Then, divide the result obtained by the number of periods
+• Divide by the total number of years,

 Interpretation of Sortino ratio